euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 $$

 - **Equiprobable (Uniform Distribution)**.
-Events where all outcomes (more than 2) are equally likely to occur.
+Events where all outcomes are equally likely to occur.
 The distribution is denoted as:

 $$
 U(a,b) \\
 X \sim U(3,7)
 $$

-The last part me
+The last part means: event X that has an uniform distribution ranging from 3 to 7.

+For this

 - **Benoulli Distribution**.
 Events that can only have true or false, or only two possible outcomes.
 Any event having two outcomes can be a Bernoulli event, it's just needed to assign which event falls for true and which one for false.